SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 These dates are consistent for both U.S. and international students.

-Top U.S. colleges such as MIT, Georgia Tech, and the University of Florida have reinstated SAT requirements for 2025 admissions.
+Top U.S. colleges such as MIT, Georgia Tech, and the University of Florida require SAT scores for 2026–27 admissions.

 Many competitive universities that are test-optional still recommend submitting scores if they are strong.